Comparing the AI FP&A Tools on the Market

 • Works directly with existing spreadsheets, minimizing disruption and training.

-• Deploys much faster than heavy enterprise FP&A platforms (often weeks, not months).
+• Deploys much faster than heavy enterprise FP&A platforms, often in weeks rather than months.

-• Lower total cost of ownership than enterprise tools.
+• Lower total cost of ownership than enterprise tools, with agentic AI accessible directly in Slack and Teams.

 Cons

-• Complex, multi-entity, billion-cell models may require tools built for enterprise-scale planning.
+• Complex, multi-entity, billion-cell models may still require tools built for enterprise-scale planning.

 • Organizations wanting to move away from spreadsheets entirely may find Cube limiting.